Robust Economic Model Predictive Control of Continuous-time Epidemic Processes: Robust Moment Closure for

 \begin{lem}[\Frechet Inequalities \cite{Ruschendorf1991}] Define the operators $\FrechetLower(y,z) \triangleq \max\{0, y + z - 1\},$ and $\FrechetUpper(y,z) \triangleq \min\{y,z\}.$ Let $\Pr$ be a probability measure on some event space $\Omega,$ and let $A$ and $B$ be events defined on $\Omega.$ Then, it holds that

-\end{lem} The role of the \Frechet inequalities in our development is that of bounding error in the dynamics due to the entanglement caused by the appearance of cross-product terms in \eqref{eq:SEIV_diff}.
+where the notation $\Pr(A,B)$ denotes the joint probability, i.e. the probability that the event $\{ A \cap B \}$ occurs. \end{lem} The role of the \Frechet inequalities in our development is that of bounding error in the dynamics due to the entanglement caused by the appearance of cross-product terms in \eqref{eq:SEIV_diff}.
 Note that the \Frechet inequalities are the tightest inequalities estimating joint probabilities which are functions of only marginal probabilities, and are distribution-free \cite{Ruschendorf1991}.
+Note also that our indicator random variables $X_i^C$ are Bernoulli random variables, and so the expectation of their product $\E[X_i^{C} X_j^{C^\prime}]$ can be written as the joint probability $\Pr(X_i^C = 1, X_j^{C^\prime} = 1),$ making the \Frechet inequalities an appropriate tool for our later analysis.
 As we cannot analytically propagate the distribution of \eqref{eq:SEIV_process} forward in time, and our dynamics \eqref{eq:SEIV_diff} only explicitly give us information about marginal probabilities, this is the best we can get for any given collection of marginals $\{\E[X_i^C]\}_{i \in \Nodes, C \in \mathcal{L}}.$

 To arrive at a crude approximating system, we use the \Frechet bounds to over-approximate the dynamics on the states we designate as upper bounds, and under-approximate the dynamics on the states we designate as lower bounds.
 The resulting approximating dynamics, along with their approximation guarantee is given in the following result.